unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 Before beginning this Quick Start example, install the prerequisites described in the [Packaged Distribution](../installation/#packaged-distributions) section of the [Installation](../installation/) topic.

-Once you have installed all the prerequisites, you can generate the [Julia set data](#julia-set-data-generation), from which you will later create a set of tiles that will be used in your Aperture Tiles project.
+Once you install all the prerequisites, you can generate the [Julia set data](#julia-set-data-generation), from which you will later create a set of tiles that will be used in your Aperture Tiles project.

 ### Julia Set Data Generation ###

 <h6 class="procedure">To use the Tile Generator utility to create the Julia set data</h6>

-1. Execute the standard [spark-submit](http://spark.apache.org/docs/1.3.0/submitting-applications.html) script using the following command, changing the **output** URI to specify where you want to save the data (HDFS or local file system):
+1. Execute the standard [spark-submit](http://spark.apache.org/docs/1.3.0/submitting-applications.html) script, changing the **output** URI to specify where you want to save the data (HDFS or local file system):

     ```bash
     $SPARK_HOME/bin/spark-submit --class com.oculusinfo.tilegen.examples.datagen